The round-up: Brisbane’s best pizza joints

 Sugo mi, Bulimba: Want a truly memorable pizza experience?
 Sink your teeth into a Pomordorini pizza with smoked sugo, mozzarella, sopressa, tomatoes, olives and basil and follow it up with some award-winning Italian gelato.
 Bliss.

-Lupa Pizza Bar, West End: This pizza joint specialises in Roman-style pizza which, for the uninitiated, means that a different kind of slow-fermenting dough is employed to create a lighter and more easily digestible pizza.
+La Lupa, West End: This pizza joint specialises in Roman-style pizza which, for the uninitiated, means that a different kind of slow-fermenting dough is employed to create a lighter and more easily digestible pizza.
 Six white and six red pizzas are on offer, in addition to focaccia-style lupacchiotto bites, dessert pizzas and a range of natural wines from Italy.

 Coppa Spuntino, Brisbane City: Fancy a great pizza and a cocktail?
 Coppa Spuntino serves up a selection of small pizzas and also boasts a sizeable cocktail list that includes nine kinds of negroni.
 Nine!